 If you supply JBS Southern, NH Foods or Coles you may be able to access data in LDL.
+A number of other processors are also providing animal health feedback through LDL.
 Please contact your livestock buyer or the plant directly to find out more information.

 Data from the National Sheep Health Monitoring Program is also available through LDL.
 For a list of abattoirs where monitoring occurs and for further information, please click here